BSC-CNS-EAPM/Neoantigens-NOAH/README.md

 # NOAH
-Provisional Readme meant for PEP

 To make the code work, the IEDB database should be putted into data/ with the name IEDB_data.csv

-To use the code export the path to your pythonpath export PYTHONPATH="PATH_TO_CODE/:$PYTHONPATH"
+To use the code install it with pip or pip3:

+    pip install .

 ## Algorithm

 The module core is divided in the following parts:
-1. Constants -> Variables that are constant and should not change, such as the valid aminoacids or the similarity matrices
+1. Constants -> Variables that are constant and should not change, such as the valid amino acids or the similarity matrices

 2. hlaizer/parser -> class that does the parsing of the text files that are required